hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 	fmt.Println(samp3) // {Monday time false}

 	// Nested Struct
 	// A struct field can be of any data type.
-Hence, it is perfectly legal to have a struct field that holds another struct.
+Hence, it is perfectly legal to have a
+	// struct field that holds another struct.
 	// Hence, a struct field can have a data type that is a struct type.
-When a struct field has a struct value, that struct value is called a nested struct since it is nested inside a parent struct.
+When a struct
+	//field has a struct value, that struct value is called a nested struct
+	//  since it is nested inside a parent struct.

 	type UpdatedEmployee struct {
 		firstname string